Mikes fall at Burgettstown, 60-57

-BURGETTSTOWN -- Carmichaels opened the boys basketball season with five straight wins but followed that up with three consecutive losses, including 60-57 at Burgettstown in its Section 4-AA opener on Tuesday night.
+BURGETTSTOWN — Carmichaels opened the boys basketball season with five straight wins but followed that up with three consecutive losses, including 60-57 at Burgettstown in its Section 4-AA opener on Dec.
+20.

 Mikes coach Ian McCombs is hoping his team can learn from those defeats to make them a better team as the season progresses.